Sandringham line: 20th century

-The Sandringham line became the first line in Victoria to be provided with automatic signals, with the line as far as Elsternwick converted in stages from 1915 to 1918.
+The Sandringham line became the first line in the state of Victoria to be provided with automatic signals, with the line as far as Elsternwick converted in stages from 1915 to 1918.
 Then in 1919, the Sandringham line became, with the line to Essendon, the first line in the country to be electrified (apart from a test installation on the Flemington Racecourse line).
 Automatic signalling was provided the rest of the way to Sandringham in two stages in during 1926.

 When the underground City Loop line was designed, it was not intended to cater for trains on the Port Melbourne, St Kilda, and Sandringham lines.
 However, a crossover was installed near Richmond to allow Sandringham trains to cross to the tracks used by the Frankston, Pakenham, and Cranbourne line trains, which had access to the underground loop.
 In 1985, two Sandringham trains each way were altered to run via the underground loop, and in 1987, with the Port Melbourne and St Kilda lines converted to light rail operation, all off-peak and many peak trains were routed via the underground loop.
 The commencement of operations involved the service stopping at three new stations—Parliament, Melbourne Central (formally Museum), and Flagstaff.
 The Loop follows La Trobe and Spring Streets along the northern and eastern edges of the Hoddle Grid.
 The Loop connects with Melbourne's two busiest stations, Flinders Street and Southern Cross, via the elevated Flinders Street Viaduct.
-From 2021, Sandringham line services stopped operating through the loop as part of a timetable restructure.
+This would be until 1996 when timetable changes saw the Sandringham line taken out of the City Loop on weekdays and instead began running direct to and from Flinders Street.
+All weekend services still ran via the loop at this time.